Eluinhost/Scatterer/README.md

 `c OR centre` - coordinates of the centre of the scatter `x:z`, defaults to the world spawn

-`m OR min OR minradius` - minimum radius to leave between players during a scatter, default 0
+`m OR min OR minradius` - minimum radius to leave between players during a scatter, default is set in the config file

+`ticks OR ticksPer` - amount of ticks between sets of scatters, default is set in the config file

+`p OR per OR perTeleport` - how many teams/players to teleport per set, default is set in the config file

 ### Flags